 Do Copilot+ PC Features Work Offline?

-Yes — and this is one of the biggest advantages of a Copilot+ PC.
-Unlike traditional AI features that rely heavily on cloud servers, many Copilot+ capabilities are processed directly on the device using the Neural Processing Unit (NPU).
-That means you can access AI-powered tools like Recall, Cocreator, and Live Captions with translation without needing to be connected to the internet.
+Yes.
+And this is one of the biggest advantages of a Copilot+ PC.
+Traditional AI features often rely heavily on cloud servers.
+Copilot+ PCs process these capabilities directly on the device using the NPU.
+That means you can access AI-powered tools like Recall, Cocreator and Live Captions without needing to be connected to the internet.

 Who makes Copilot+ PCs?